Wisdom Teeth Extractions in Denville, NJ by Cheryl L. Moccio, DMD

 to the bone as you age.
 This makes removal more complicated and has an increased risk of lower jaw nerve damage.
 Oral Surgeons are the experts for wisdom teeth removal.
 At the consultation visit, Dr. Moccio will perform a thorough examination of the wisdom and surrounding teeth.
 Panoramic X-rays will be taken in order to evaluate the position of the wisdom teeth and determine if a current problem exists, or the likelihood of any potential future problems.
 The X-rays can also expose additional risk factors, such as deterioration or decay of nearby teeth.
 Early evaluation and treatment (typically in the mid-teen years) is recommended in order to identify potential problems and to improve the results for patients requiring wisdom teeth extractions.
 Only after a thorough examination can Dr. Moccio provide you with the best options for your particular case.

-What Does the Removal of Wisdom Teeth Involve?
+What Does Wisdom Teeth Extraction Involve?

 The exact plan for wisdom teeth extraction is formulated by Dr. Moccio after she evaluates a patient's dental health.
 Extraction is a procedure that can be completed in our office under either oral or intravenous (IV) sedation.
 Please arrange a consultation